Recommendations for Waxing Wood

 Waxing wood: use wood stain

-This is an important step when you need to wax virgin or refurbished wood, that is, it’s been sanded to remove the finish it had before.
+Make sure you remove the previous finish–this is an important step when you need to wax virgin or refurbished wood.
 Wood stain alters the color of the wood without affecting its natural grain.
 It’s used to complement the wood, give it a decorative touch or hide any defects.

 Waxing the wood